DOJ probe expands beyond Boeing 737 MAX, includes 787 Dreamliner

 That investigation was opened after the first crash, a highly unusual step for prosecutors after one crash, prompting speculation that someone had come forward with information, the source said.

-Still, prosecutors appear to be trying to figure out whether a crime occurred given the general scope of their questions, the source said.
+Still, prosecutors appear to be trying to figure out whether a crime occurred, given the general scope of their questions, the source said.

+Prosecutors will be looking for any evidence of the “hallmarks of classic fraud” — misrepresentation to federal regulators and customers, one of the sources said, comparing the investigation to the Justice Department’s probe of Volkswagen that led to criminal charges in an emissions scandal.

+In 2017, Volkswagen pleaded guilty to three criminal felony counts and agreed to pay a $2.8 billion criminal penalty as a result of the company’s scheme to sell diesel vehicles in the U.S. by cheating on emissions tests mandated by the Environmental Protection Agency and the California Air Resources Board.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.